SheldonHH/RustMap/README_docker.md

-# 4. Unsafety Analysis for bzip2-rustmap-gpt, which-rustmap-gpt and rossta-rustmap-gpt RQ2
+# 4. Unsafety Analysis for `bzip2-rustmap-gpt`, `which-rustmap-gpt` and `rossta-rustmap-gpt` in RQ2

 for Figure 22 Rosseta Code, Figure 23 GNU which and Figure 25 Bzip2 unsafety categorization
 - for C2Rust: we use [C2Rust](https://github.com/immunant/c2rust)
 - for CRUSTS : we use [In Rust We Trust – A Transpiler from Unsafe C to Safer Rust](https://ieeexplore.ieee.org/document/9793767) from [CRustS - Transpiling Unsafe C code to Safer Rust](https://github.com/yijunyu/crusts)
-- for Laertes: we use [aliasing-limit-23](10.5281/zenodo.7714175) from *[Aliasing Limits on Translating C to Safe Rust](https://dl.acm.org/doi/abs/10.1145/3586046)*
+- for Laertes: we use [aliasing-limit-23](10.5281/zenodo.7714175) from [Aliasing Limits on Translating C to Safe Rust](https://dl.acm.org/doi/abs/10.1145/3586046)
 - for rustmap: we use GPT-4 to generate result, which located in feasibility folder to generate the result
 - for unsafe-counter: We will use [unsafe-counter](10.5281/zenodo.5442253) from [Translating C to safer Rust](https://dl.acm.org/doi/abs/10.1145/3485498)

 In order to execute the instructions below, we recommend to the unsafe-counter docker image use [zenodo doi](10.5281/zenodo.10421039)

 the core step is below: